 Consuming raw garlic can make you stink as it has a strong and pungent odor.

 Consuming too many raw garlic cloves can make you feel dizzy, cause heartburn, and in some cases make you vomit.

-Too much garlic can irritate the stomach lining and cause gastritis issues.
+Too much garlic can irritate the stomach lining, disturb digestion, and cause gastritis issues.

 Consuming too many garlic cloves can lead to heating up of your body, which can cause too much sweating.